LOCATION ARMAGH PA+MD

 TAXONOMIC CLASS: Fine, mixed, active, mesic Typic Endoaquults

-The E horizon has hue of 10YR or 2.5Y, value of 4 through 6, and chroma of 1.
+Some pedons have E or BE horizons up to 15 centimeters thick with hue of 10YR or 2.5Y, value of 4 through 6, and chroma of 1.
+It is silt loam or silty clay loam in the fine-earth fraction.

 The C horizon has hue of 7.5YR through 5Y, value of 5 or 6, and chroma of 1 through 8, and is mottled.
 It ranges from loam to silty clay in the fine-earth fraction.

 USE AND VEGETATION: About 35 percent of the area is in cropland, pasture, or is idle.
-The remaining 65 percent is in woodland consisting of mixed northern hardwoods dominantly in oaks, tulip poplar, and red maple.
+The remaining 65 percent is in woodland consisting of mixed northern hardwoods dominantly in ash, tulip poplar, and red maple.

-MLRA SOIL SURVEY REGIONAL OFFICE (MO) RESPONSIBLE: Morgantown, West Virginia
+SOIL SURVEY REGIONAL OFFICE (SSRO) RESPONSIBLE: Morgantown, West Virginia

 SERIES ESTABLISHED: Clarion County, Pennsylvania, 1940.